SharePoint/sp-dev-docs/docs/business-apps/power-automate/sharepoint-connector-actions-triggers.md

 ### When an item is deleted

 Triggers the flow when you delete an item in a list.
-To get the properties of a deleted item, you must connect this trigger to the associated SharePoint site on which it is expected to run, using a site collection user account.
+To get the properties of a deleted item, you must connect this trigger to the associated SharePoint site on which it is expected to run, using a site collection admins account.

 ### For a selected item